dm0/Firecracker

 }

-to be usable in Firecracker, and assuming no other configuration changes are made, some additional preparation is necessary.
+Fedora kernels are usable as Firecracker guests with some additional preparation.
 The overall idea is to strip off the kernel's compression layer and load its modules to support VirtIO hardware.
 After running the following steps, the VM can be started with the previous methods by changing the boot-source

 JSON keys to have "kernel_image_path": "/tmp/vmlinux.fedora"